Generic Build Instructions

 Here is an example:

-# The following assumes that the 'mysql' user exists and that we installed MariaDB # in /usr/local/mysql chown -R mysql /usr/local/mysql/ scripts/mysql_install_db --user=mysql /usr/local/mysql/bin/mysqld_safe --user=mysql &
+# The following assumes that the 'mysql' user exists and that we installed MariaDB # in /usr/local/mysql chown -R mysql /usr/local/mysql/ cd /usr/local/mysql/ scripts/mysql_install_db --user=mysql /usr/local/mysql/bin/mysqld_safe --user=mysql &

 If you want to test your compiled MariaDB, you can do either of:

-Each of the above are run from the source directory.
+Each of the above are run from the build directory.
 There is no need to '

 NOTE: If you are doing more extensive testing or debugging of MariaDB (like with real application data and workloads) you may want to start and run MariaDB directly from the source directory instead of installing it with '